The expo seeks to expose rural schools to SANRAL’s career opportunities, internships, scholarship and bursary programmes.

 Mnyatheli said 99% of careers in engineering need pure mathematics, the students must aim very high and not settle for level 2 -3 in their results.

-Kaoma Mwansa, 15-year-old from Westbank High School, acknowledged that not every learner knows which career to choose after matric.
+Kaoma Mwansa, a 15-year-old from Westbank High School, acknowledged that not every learner knows which career to choose after matric.

 “This career expo will help us make informed decisions.
 We have been exposed to other career paths that we can follow,” Mwansa said.